-SUMMARY: The North Shore Subarea Plan is the result of a years' long effort with public engagement and public process to create new land use designations and standards for the area north of Lacamas Lake.
+The Washington State Growth Management Act requires that development regulations be consistent with and implement the Comprehensive Plan.
 Guided by the Subarea Plan, Staff has developed zoning text amendments, a new design manual, and map updates with the assistance of the Steering Committee and Citizen Advisory Committee.
+These regulatory tools will implement the Subarea Plan and ensure that new development in the North Shore Subarea is consistent with the community's vision.